Teriks/pake/README.md

-You can also specify multiple targets, but do not rely on unrelated targets being executed in any specific order because they won't.
+You can also specify multiple targets, but do not rely on unrelated targets being executed in any specific order because they won't be.
 If there is a specific order you need your targets to execute in, the one that comes first should be declared a dependency of the one that comes second, then the second target should be specified to run.